TokenLogic-com-au/aave-helpers/src/bridges/oft/README.md

 ### `bridge()`

 Bridges USDT to a destination chain.
-The contract must hold the USDT tokens and have or receive sufficient native tokens for the LayerZero messaging fee.
+The contract transfers the USDT tokens and needs to have or receive sufficient native tokens for the LayerZero messaging fee.

 ### `quoteBridge()`